 The enterprise is (or will be) active.
 In order to be 'Directing and Developing' their investment, the E2 Treaty Investor should be involved in managing the business.

+The E2 business should not be considered to be "marginal".
 US workers are (or will be) employed.
 The treaties envisage more than just creating a job for the principal investor, but there is no requirement to employ a particular number of US citizens or residents.
 It should be possible to meet the requirements by employing only a small number of employees.
 Showing that you will employ two or three employees in the next one or two years will often be enough.

 You should have a business plan detailing the future plans for a new business.
+This should have detailed information on the new business and the plans to employ new staff in the US.

 Details of the skills, qualifications, and work history should be provided for any prospective employees of the E2 Treaty Investor, and if appropriate for the investor themselves.

-That the principal investor, and any other E2 visa staff, must be able and willing to leave the US upon termination of their E2 status, since the E2 is a non-immigrant visa category.
+That the principal investor, and any other E2 visa staff, must be able and willing to leave the US upon termination of their E2 visa status, since the E2 is a non-immigrant visa category.
 However, the E2 Treaty investor visa can continue to be extended indefinitely.

 You contact us